diegosteiner/heimv/README.md

 - `bin/webpacker-dev-server` to start webpack dev server
 - `bin/sidekiq-job-worker` to start the sidekiq worker process

-To visit the automatically created default organization, visit http://localhost:3000/.
+To visit the automatically created default organization, visit http://heimv.localhost:3000/.

+### Login

+After starting the development servers, open the browser http://heimv.localhost:3000/ and log in with:

+- Manager: manager@heimv.local, heimverwaltung
+- Read only user: reader@heimv.local, heimverwaltung

 ### Commands